nicl/nicl.github.com/_posts/2012-08-27-san-francisco-part-3.md

 title: San Francisco part 3
 ---

 On my first full day in San Francisco, almost exactly seven weeks ago, Mitch and I walked to Union Square to have breakfast.
 Today, as I wandered around SF one last time, I found myself almost without intention back in the same place.
-But a lot has changed; Code Foo has come and gone.
-Six and a bit weeks of new people, new places, and new technologies.
+But a lot has changed.
+Code Foo has come and gone; six and a bit weeks of new people, new places, and new technologies.

 The last few weeks have been pretty busy: everyone working hard at their respective projects; a hackday; interviews for some; and lots of socialising and, eventually, goodbyes.
 Of the nine off us living in Startup House, I'm now the only one left.
 We had a great send-off Wednesday night mostly spent in Bar Basic - our regular haunt - then finishing with 'breakfast' at Denny's at around two o'clock Thursday morning.